johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

 ## Quick and Dirty

-To avoid the extra effort required of the language creator in generating the derivations, a less complicated represenation of a term could still be effective, namely the tuple `(S, A)`.
+To avoid the extra effort required of the language creator in generating the evaluation and type derivations, a less complicated representation of a term might still be effective, namely the tuple `(S, A)`.
 Where `S` remains the synatx of the term and `A` is the AST representation.
 Using the lambda term example, and haskell parser detailed earlier:

 ```haskell
 ( "(-> true)() -> false",